chuckles201/SimpleTransformer/README.md

 ***Note***
 This is not finished!
 Soon I finalize this.
+Right now the computations are VERY slow and do not utilize the hardware.